About Market Days in Provence

 Where & when

-Markets generally open early from 8am and tend to finish around lunchtime (12 noon to 1pm).
-Here you can find a complete list of Provence market days:
+Markets generally open early from 8am and tend to finish around lunchtime (12 noon to 1pm) although there are quite a few evening markets and some, like the Velleron farmer's market, that are open all year.
+Here you can find a comprehensive list of Provence market days:

 - Bouches du Rhone - Boulon, Fontvielle

 - Vaucluse - Bollene, Cavaillon, Saint Saturnin les Avignon

 - Bouches du Rhone - Aix en Provence, Eyguieres, Tarascon